top of page

 • Stuffed Butternut Squash

 The smooth exterior of butternut squash makes it one of the easiest hard squash to work with.
 In this recipe, the flesh is scooped out, diced, and combined with red quinoa, kale, and mushrooms to make the stuffing.
 YOUR RECIPE FOR CONVECTION COOKING!
 Anchor 1 Stuffed Butternut Squash Convection Bake Mode Roasted butternut squash with savory quinoa and kale, garnished with fresh cranberries on a bed of greens, creating a vibrant festive dish.
 This stylish presentation of stuffed butternut squash is a perfect side dish for holiday entertaining.
 And when you cooked butternut squash in the convection-mode, moisture retention will pair well with its great flavor.
 The smooth exterior of butternut squash makes it one of the easiest hard squash to work with.
 It can be peeled, cubed, and roasted for soup or to serve with grain bowls or over salad or thinly sliced for a gratin all are delicious.
 In this recipe, much of the flesh is scooped out, diced, and combined with red quinoa, kale, and mushrooms to make a delicious stuffing.
 Once baked the squash can be sliced into individual servings, making a stylish and delicious side dish for your holiday entertaining.
 INGREDIENTS 1 medium-sized butternut squash 1 cup cooked red quinoa 1 medium yellow onion, finely chopped 8 oz cremini mushrooms, brushed clean and chopped 3 garlic cloves, minced ¼ tsp dried oregano 4 fresh sage leaves, chopped or pinch of dried sage 1 bunch Dino kale, ribs removed, leaves chopped into small ribbons ½ cup chicken or vegetable stock PREPARATION Carefully cut the butternut squash in equal halves, lengthwise, scrape out the seeds and discard.
 With a small sharp paring knife, cut the flesh into cubes and scoop out leaving about ⅛” of flesh close to the skin.
 Now it’s time to make the stuffing.
 Heat a large sauté pan over moderate heat and add 1 tbsp of olive oil and 1 tbsp of butter to the pan.
 Sauté the onion until softened, then stir in the mushrooms, cook the mushrooms over medium-high heat stirring often until they release their liquid.
 Reduce the heat and add the garlic, oregano, and sage to the pan.
 Fold in the cubed butternut squash and cook over moderate heat stirring as needed, then fold in the kale.
 Add the stock to the pan, cover, and simmer for about 5 minutes then fold in the cooked quinoa.
 Add salt and pepper to taste.
 Place the prepared butternut squash on a rimmed baking sheet or in a shallow casserole dish and fill it with the prepared stuffing.
 Extra stuffing can be placed in a small dish and baked alongside the squash.
 To bake the squash, heat the oven in the Convection Bake mode at 350F.
 Cover the squash with foil and bake for 20 minutes.
 Remove the foil and bake for another 15 - 20 minutes until the squash is tender.
-Serves 6 WANT TO LEARN MORE?
+Serves 6 PRINT OUR RECIPE Stuffed Butternut Squash .pdf Download PDF • 352KB WANT TO LEARN MORE?
 Click Here CREATE DELICIOUS MEALS WITH OUR STEAM RECIPE PAGE!
 25 Minute Convection Steam Meal with Sesame Soy Chicken RECIPE Steamed Eggplant with Chili Crisp and Soy Black Vinegar Sauce RECIPE Bake Classic Petite Baguettes Like a Pro RECIPE Slow Roasted Turkey Pieces RECIPE BBQ Pulled Turkey RECIPE Braised Turkey with Butternut Squash, Chickpeas and Tomatoes RECIPE UNLEASH YOUR INNER CHEF WITH MY BLOG!
-Healthy Twist on Classic Comfort Food: Cauliflower Mac and Cheese Recipe Mac and cheese on its own is a favorite with adults and children alike, especially when made with a combination of delicious cheeses....
+Baked Eggplant Stuffed with Savory Lamb, a Taste Sensation Baking a stuffed eggplant with savory lamb, a taste sensation, in a convection oven will ensure that the ingredients won't dry out.
 Read More "to unlock the magic of your Convection Kitchen" Plan your cooking with my videos!

 • Baked Pork Chops with Garlic Herb Stuffing